niieani/condu/README.md

 Annoyed by ecosystem/tooling churn?
 Hard to maintain dependencies?
 Tired of manually updating configs?

+Tired of various tools having different configuration formats?
+Some starting with dot, some in their own folders, some in .json, others in .yaml, JavaScript, or even .toml?

+Configure everything in TypeScript, neatly organized inside of a `.config` folder.
+Additionally, reuse your configuration across projects, and easily update them all at once.
+Override only the parts you need to in your given project, and keep the rest up to date.

 Toolchain is here to help out.

 - Simple repo management system: